facebookresearch/SONAR/README.md

 You can install SONAR with `pip install sonar-space`.
 Note that there is another `sonar` package on pip that IS NOT this project, make sure to use `sonar-space` in your dependencies.

 If you want to install SONAR manually, you can install it localy.
 SONAR depends mainly on [Fairseq2](https://github.com/facebookresearch/fairseq2) and can be installed using (tested with `python=3.8`)

 ```bash
 pip install --upgrade pip
 pip install -e .
 ```

-If fairseq2 does not provide a build for your machine, check the readme of that project to build it localy.
+If fairseq2 does not provide a build for your machine, check the readme of that project to build it locally.

 ## Usage
 fairseq2 will automatically download models into your `$TORCH_HOME/hub` directory upon using the commands below.